-Lease operating expenses.
-Lease operating expenses, which include workover expenses, increased to \$43.3 million for the year ended December 31, 2011 from \$21.7 million for the year ended December 31, 2010, an increase of approximately 100%.
+Lease operating expenses, which include workover expenses, increased by \$21.6 million, or 100%, compared to a 66% increase in production, for the year ended December 31, 2011 compared to 2010, respectively.
 The increase was primarily due to an increase in drilling activity, which resulted in additional producing wells during 2011 compared to 2010.
 On a per-BOE basis, lease operating expenses increased in total to \$5.00 per BOE at December 31, 2011 from \$4.16 per BOE at December 31, 2010.
-The majority of the increase is due to approximately \$3.5 million in additional workover expenses incurred during 2011 as compared to the same period in 2010 as market conditions for oil and gas became more favorable.
+The majority of the increase is due to approximately \$3.5 million in additional workover expenses incurred during 2011 as compared to the same period in 2010 as market conditions for oil and natural gas became more favorable.